-The IoV is a group of applications for Information processing and sharing to ease overcrowding, enhance traffic management, reduce the environmental influence, and increase revenue for transport to business users and the public.
-[34].
+The IoV is a group of applications for Information processing and sharing to ease overcrowding, enhance traffic management, reduce the environmental influence, and increase revenue for transport to business users and the public [3].
 It is an advanced technology with the integration of sensors, Internet, wireless communication, protocols for exchanging information among fast speed vehicles.
-The traditional IoV systems with central data processing at the cloud experience have many significant challenges such as connectivity and coverage, communication and energy cost, congestion, coordination and implementation, and traffic incident notification [45].
-It cannot efficiently deal with realtime data [46], as each vehicle will transfer its generated data to the cloud through the Internet.
+The traditional IoV systems with central data processing at the cloud experience have many significant challenges such as connectivity and coverage, communication and energy cost, congestion, coordination and implementation, and traffic incident notification [66].
+It cannot efficiently deal with realtime data [69], as each vehicle will transfer its generated data to the cloud through the Internet.
 A large number of vehicles will produce a huge amount of data that will impact the network.
 Furthermore, the traditional system may cause privacy problems because the current location of vehicles is shared.
-They also share the beginnings and journey's end of tours with the cloud server [46].
-Moreover, suppose there are several cars at a certain street contacting the cloud to avoid the traffic, the cloud will ask all those cars to move to a street that is parallel to the first one.
+They also share the beginning and the end journey of tours with the cloud server [69].
+Moreover, when there are several cars at a certain street contacting the cloud to avoid the traffic, the cloud will ask all those cars to move to a street that is parallel to the first one.
 This will shift the traffic from one street to another.